-The Rosa Bandet race also takes place during the TCS Lidingöloppet weekend.
+Rosa Bandet-loppet (The Pink Ribbon Race) race also takes place during the TCS Lidingöloppet weekend.
 Here you run ten hilly and soft kilometers on the green island Lidingö.
-In addition to having great fun along with thousands of other athletes and the large audience, you also contribute to the important cancer research.
+In addition to having great fun along with thousands of other athletes and a large audience, you also contribute to the important cancer research.
 The race wants to inspire physical activity and spread knowledge about how to reduce the risk of cancer through healthy living habits.

 Tjejmarathon is the race for those who want a real challenge and at the same time make a difference for the most vulnerable people in our world.
 It’s Sweden’s first ultra race for charity and also one of the country’s biggest charity races in terms of collected funds.
 Since 2014, the collected money goes to supporting vulnerable people in Congo through the work at Panzi Hospital.
 The cross-country race is open for both women and men, the purpose of the name Tjejmarathon (‘Girls Marathon’) is to question the so-called ‘women races’ by being both longer (50 km) and tougher.

 Tjurruset is probably the year’s most raw, wet and dirty race, where you challenge your powers against nature.
 During the race, which is held in a secret location, you will face steep slopes, muddy marshes, and wet swamps.
 Choose 5 or 10 km and be prepared for the tough race to take a lot longer to complete than a regular race.
 After the course, your washing machine will also face a big challenge…